 Eyeshadow: A fun but necessary product is eyeshadow.
 You can purchase palettes with various shades & tones and palettes in various different textures, such as cream and powder.

 As well as matte and shimmer shades.
-If you’re feeling overwhelmed at all of the various eyeshadow shades, focus on building your kit with neutral shades to begin with and then invest in some bolder/darker colours too.
+If you’re feeling overwhelmed at all of the various eyeshadow shades, focus on building your professional makeup artist kit with neutral shades to begin with and then invest in some bolder/darker colours too.

 Eyeliner: Include some eyeliner pencils in your kit in black and brown, but add in a few extra colours if you feel ready.
 You can also include gel liners, but steer clear of pens, as these cannot be cleaned.